2021 Dwars door Vlaanderen for Women

-The ninth edition of Dwars door Vlaanderen's women's race was held on Wednesday 31 April 2021.
+The 2021 Dwars door Vlaanderen for Women was a road cycling one-day race that took place on 31 April in Belgium.
+It was the ninth edition of the women's Dwars door Vlaanderen.
 The race started and finished in Waregem, and it was won by Annemiek van Vleuten ahead of Katarzyna Niewiadoma in a sprint of two.
 Alexis Ryan won the bunch sprint for third place.

 Teams

 Eight UCI Women's WorldTeams and twenty UCI Women's Continental Teams competed in the race.
 Most teams started with 6 riders, making for a total of 164 riders of which there were 108 finishers within the time limit and two non-starters.